Rail is coming uptown to Karangahape Road. This new station in Mercury Lane will be the deepest at 32 metres deep.

 The station plan

-How the station could look - latest concept drawings
+How the Mercury Lane entrance could look - latest concept drawings

 The Karangahape ridge and the valley to the south was a rural area outside the town of Auckland until well in to the 1860s.

 However, the elevated north facing slope attracted wealthy settlers who built substantial houses - the first Government House was built on this ridge.